Henri II, Prince of Condé

-Henri II de Bourbon, Prince of Condé (1 September 1588 – 26 December 1646) was the head of the senior-most cadet branch of the House of Bourbon for nearly all his life and heir presumptive to the King of France for the first few years of his life.
-Henri was the father of Louis, le Grand Condé, the celebrated French general.
+Henri II de Bourbon, Prince of Condé (1 September 1588 – 26 December 1646) was a French prince who was the head of the House of Bourbon-Condé, the senior-most cadet branch of the House of Bourbon.
+From the age of 2 to 12, Henri was the presumptive heir to the French throne.
+Henri was the father of general Louis, le Grand Condé.